Download This Sample

-- The aerial campaign used the latest military technology which included Stealth bombers, Cruise missiles, “Smart” bombs with laser-guidance systems and infrared night-bombing equipment.
+- The aerial campaign used the latest military technology that included stealth bombers, cruise missiles, “smart” bombs with laser-guidance systems, and infrared night-bombing equipment.

-- The aerial campaign destroyed Iraq’s air defenses before attacking its communications networks, bridges, roads, government infrastructures, armaments plants, and oil refineries.
+- The aerial campaign destroyed Iraq’s air defenses before attacking its communication networks, bridges, roads, government infrastructures, armaments plants, and oil refineries.

 - The allied troops shifted their aerial attacks to Iraq’s forward ground forces in Kuwait and southern Iraq, which destroyed their fortifications and tanks by mid-February.

 - On February 24, Operation Desert Sabre was launched.
 The operation was a massive allied ground offensive launched northward from northeastern Saudi Arabia into Kuwait and southern Iraq.

 - By February 27, Arab and U.S. forces had retaken Kuwait City in the face of weakening Iraqi forces.